Is There A Drug For Memory Loss? Evidence-Based Alzheimer's Treatment

 • Repetition of questions

-Middle-stage or moderate Alzheimer’s is typically characterized by symptoms that become increasingly apparent.
-While symptoms can vary, they may include:
+Middle-stage or moderate Alzheimer’s disease is often characterized by symptoms that become increasingly apparent.
+While symptoms can vary, they may include the following:

 • Language challenges, such as difficulty reading or writing